ProjectAdam95/ReadMe-Generator101/ReadMe.md

 - Github username and email is visible at the bottom of the generated ReadMe under "Questions" if the user wishes to contact the relevant person.
 - Included preview gif.video that demonstrates the functionality of the application and how it generates the test_README.md which you will use.
 - Includes preview photos of(these photos can assist with the development process for any user that is having issues creating their ReadMe):
-1. terminal use and commands
+1. Terminal use and commands (clear view of all the terminal commands used in vs code to launch the application including the user prompts)
-2. photo of the generated readme
+2. Photo of the generated readme (preview photo of the generted readme made through the command line)
 - Photos can be viewed in the file called "photos" via github or if you have cloned it to your local machine.
   It will be available in the your file directory under the file name (README-GENERATOR101).

 ###  :file_folder: File Structure